liu-bingyan/numbed/README.md

 This codebase adapts and extends two main sources:

 1. **TabSurvey Framework**: We utilize and modify the systematic model evaluation framework from TabSurvey to conduct comprehensive testing of our approaches.
 The framework provides standardized implementations for:
-   - Data preprocessing
+   - Data loading and preprocessing
-   - Model training and evaluation pipelines
+   - Framework for model implementation and training
-   - Performance metrics and analysis
+   - Model scoreer and logging

 2. **RTDL Numerical Embeddings**: We incorporate the FT-Transformer implementation from the RTDL project, along with their reported optimal hyperparameters.
 This includes:
-   - FT-Transformer architecture
+   - FT-Transformer implementation
-   - Dataset downloading
+   - Dataset configuring downloading
-   - Tuned hyperparameter configurations
+   - finetuned hyperparameters for base models

-The combination of these frameworks allows us to systematically evaluate our proposed numerical embedding approaches within a robust experimental setup.
+We combine these frameworks to test our new numerical embedding methods.

 ## Configuration and Usage